Stotesbury Club House

 The Stotesbury Club House is a historic American clubhouse in Wyndmoor in Springfield Township, Montgomery County, Pennsylvania.

 It was added to the National Register of Historic Places in 1985.

 History and architectural features

 Built between 1904 and 1908 for Edward T. Stotesbury (1849-1938) as an equestrian center building, this historic structure is a 1 1/2-story, L-shaped, frame building that was designed in the Arts and Crafts style.
 It has a gable roof and a shingled-gable dormer.
 The front facade features an open porch that is supported by three Doric order columns; the rear has a raised flat-stone patio.
 Stotesbury sold the house in 1924.
 An addition was then completed in 1927.

-It was added to the National Register of Historic Places in 1985.